keghub/breakAway/Sanity-Vercel/docs/nextjs/first-component.md

 ### Create a default page using a layout component with columns and a header component

 * In the `src`folder, create a new folder called `components`
-* Remove the default page we got from vercel
+* Remove the content of the default page we got from vercel
 * Update the layout file, using tailwind and typescript, add the following components
   * Add a header
   * Add three columns, with some dummy content